 Dinner every other week at selected restaurants alternating between Asian and Western food.

-The Expats Ladies Lunch group meets on the first and third Thursday of the month.
+The Expats Ladies Lunch group meets on the 2nd and 4th Thursday of the month.
 The lunch on the first Thursday is at a different restaurant each month.
 Lunch on the third Thursday is at the Grandview Hotel for their splendid low-cost buffet.
+Susie Gerber ([email protected])

 Place: The Why Not?
 Restaurant, Nimmanhemin Rd, Soi 11 (in a private air-conditioned room)